 There is no separate sustainability strategy for the company as a whole.
 However, we draw up rules for aspects with relevance to the subject of sustainability via specific Group directives and other binding specifications directed at the workforce.
-Examples to be mentioned here are the Group directives on environmental protection and Corporate Compliance as well as the Code of Conduct issued by the Executive Board.
+Examples to be mentioned here are the Group directives on environmental protection and Energy policy, Corporate Compliance as well as the Code of Conduct issued by the Executive Board.
+In addition, the project SALCOS® (Salzgitter Low CO2 Steelmaking) is our concrete climate strategy for a sustainable, reduced-CO2 steel production.
+Information about SALCOS® as well as the related opportunities for the future and prerequisites can be found in this Report in chapter "Emissions impacting climate" and at https://salcos.salzgitter-ag.com/en/.

-2. Materiality
+Materiality